ietf-wg-acme/acme/draft-ietf-acme-acme.md

 delete the order resource.

-Once the client has fulfilled the server's requirements, the server MUST update the order resoruce with a URL for the certificate.
+Once the client has fulfilled the server's requirements, the server MUST update the order resource with a URL for the certificate.
 It SHOULD begin the issuance process at this point, but MAY postpone issuance until it receives a GET request for the certificate URL.